organisciak/dissertation/document/5_design_objective.md

 Not all crowdsourcing contribution cases require more focus; sometimes a worker in a quicker mode of thinking contributes more consistent and reliable work.
 This was the case in an incidental finding reported in Chapter 6, where asking workers performing subjective opinion-based tasks to explain their judgement seemed to change the judgment habits themselves.

-In contrast to the training and feedback interfaces, which will serve to slow down workers and make them more focused on their contributions, the final data collection interface will pursue the opposite approach.
+In contrast to the training and feedback interfaces, which served, in a way, to slow down workers and make them more focused on their contributions, the final data collection interface pursues the opposite approach.
 The time-limited interface encourages quicker interactions by giving users a timer to complete all tasks.

+The goal and instructions do not differ greatly from that of the basic interface, with the exception of texts saying

 It is important not to distress the worker when trying to push them into a visceral form of task completion, as this might have the opposite effect.
-Instead, this design should encourage flow, where a user moves seamlessly through the tasks without over-thinking their answers.
+Instead, this design encourages _flow_ ^[TODO citation], where a user moves seamlessly through the tasks without over-thinking their answers.
-To avoid the potentially distress of thinking about what is to come, this interface will not show a list of tasks to complete (e.g. "complete these ten tasks in a minute").
+To avoid the potential distress of thinking about what is to come, this interface does not show a list of tasks to complete (e.g. "complete these ten tasks in a minute").
-Instead, tasks will be shown one at a time (e.g."See how many tasks you can complete in a minute"), with bonuses paid for each complete task and increased for correct answers.
+Instead, tasks are shown one at a time (e.g."See how many tasks you can complete in a minute"), with bonuses paid for each complete task and increased for correct answers.

 <!--
 TODO2